DrEden33773/learning-rvemu-for-book/readme.md

 1. An `little-endian`, `64-bit` RISC-V emulator
 2. Support `RV32I(basic)` & `RV64I(basic)` instruction set
-3. Won't support `pipeline-model`, as this is `no more than an emulator`
+3. Won't support `pipeline-model`, as this is `nothing more than an emulator`

 ## Requirements